Swain House Primary School

 - Involved in supporting your child’s development.

-- Involved in evaluating and reviewing their progress towards set targets.
+- Involved in evaluating and reviewing your child’s progress towards set targets.

-- Liaising with any other people or agencies who may be coming into school to support your child’s development.
+- Liaising with outside agencies to support your child’s development.

-- Ensuring that there are in-depth records of your child’s needs, targets and progress.
+- Ensuring that there are in-depth records of pupil’s needs, targets and progress.

-- Providing support to teachers and teaching assistants so that they can help all children to reach their potential.
+- Providing support and training to teachers and teaching assistants so that they can help all children to reach their potential.

 - Working closely with the SENCo and class teachers to delegate responsibilities and to ensure that the needs of all children are met.